Festivals of Cebu: Pasigarbo sa Sugbo

 In 2022, the festival had a grand comeback and was even participated by the festivals of all three independent city (Sinulog Festival of Cebu City, Panagtagbo Festival of Mandaue City, and the Garbo Festival of Lapu-lapu City), with cities Cebu and Lapu-lapu being guest performers.
-The festival was again moved to the Carcar City Sports Complex that year.
+The festival was again moved to the Carcar City Sports Complex the following year.
 This was due to the ongoing renovation of the Cebu City Sports Complex, its usual venue.
 The move to Carcar City, was initially a very openly accepted one, however, the festival was marred by various technical difficulties on the day of the Pasigarbo sa Sugbo.
 Among the major problems during the festival proper was the sound glitches in certain festival jingles and in the Mayor's introductory videos, which was a new feature in this particular festival celebration.
 The sound glitches consisted mostly of sudden stops of the music of each festival performance, either as just a random audio cut or a complete loss of music.
 Governor Garcia publicly accused the sounds and lights provider for allegedly "sabotaging" the festival in most of the occurrences of a sound glitch.
 This accusation of a sabotage from the sounds and lights company head was largely due to the alleged nondisclosure that his daughter was a contestant for festival queen, who was also originally hailed as the Pasigarbo sa Sugbo Festival queen that year, with her contingent being the original champion.
 Though his daughter was chosen to be festival queen by the Carcar City Government for being the reigning Kabkaban Festival Queen at that time, the governor still insisted that this was a sabotage on his part under the reason that he had not fully disclosed his daughter's participation in the festival.
 This resulted in the postponement of the awarding ceremonies for that year's festival and a re-tabulation of the scoresheets of each festival.
 This further resulted in the candidate from Carcar losing her crown and the Kabkaban Festival contingent from Carcar losing their championship and being demoted to 6th place.
 The new festival queen was the candidate from Cordova and the new champion was the Sugat Kabanhawan Festival contingent from Minglanilla.
 The awarding ceremonies were held two months after the actual festival in the Cebu Technological University-Dumanjug Campus.